-- 1. Familiarize yourself with this manual. - 2.
-Lock out or disconnect the power source to ensure that the pump will remain inoperative. - 3.
-Allow the pump to completely cool if overheated.
+- 1. Familiarize yourself with this man- - 2.
+Disconnect or lock out the power source to ensure that the pump will remain inoperative.

+- 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.